An introduction to the theory and practice of selling and sales management, integrating these concepts into the ’best practice’ of modern business.

 - Learning Outcomes

-- Integrate their knowledge of marketing, strategic planning and other managerial skills into contemporary sales practices
+- Integrate knowledge of marketing, strategic planning and other managerial skills into contemporary sales practices

 - Have an insight into the complex and dynamic issues facing sales managers

-- Portray the ethical issues in sales and sales management
+- Recognise the ethical issues in sales and sales management

 - Understand the importance of cultivating long-term relationships with different segments of customers